Samflyn/front-end/react/react-2023/README.md

 ### Custom Hooks

+Rules of hooks -> we can only use them inside components, we can only use them at root level in components

 Always start the custom hooks with `use` at the start of the file name

 We can use react hooks in the custom hooks